Optimal distance query reconstruction for graphs without long induced cycles: Lower bounds for randomised tree reconstruction

 Let once again $A =[n]$ and $B = [\Delta]^k$.
 We next turn our attention to reconstructing functions $f:A\to B$ from a more complicated oracle that we use as a stepping stone to get to distance queries in trees.
 For $b\in B$, we write $b_{[i,j]}=(b_i,b_{i+1},\dots,b_j)$.
 It will also be convenient to define $b_{\emptyset}$ as the empty string.
 The \textbf{word oracle} can answer the following two types of questions. \begin{itemize}[leftmargin=*] \item \textbf{Type 1}. $\qu_1^w(a,b)$ for $a \in A$ and $b \in B$, answers the largest $i\in [0,k]$ with $f(a)_{[1,i]}= b_{[1,i]}$. \item \textbf{Type 2}. $\qu_2^w(a,a')$ for $a,a' \in A$, answers the largest $i\in [0,k]$ with $f(a)_{[1,i]}= f(a')_{[1,i]}$. \end{itemize} By studying the number of queries for the word oracle and the number of \textbf{NO} answers for the component oracle, we can link the two reconstruction problems as follows.

-\begin{lemma} For all positive integers $\Delta,k$ and $n$, for any algorithm $M$ using the word oracle that reconstructs functions $f:A \rightarrow B$ in at most $q(f)$ queries in expectation, there exists an algorithm $M'$ using the coordinate oracle that reconstructs functions $f:[n] \to [\Delta]^k$ such that at most $q(f)$ queries are answered \textbf{NO} in expectation. \end{lemma}
+\begin{restatable}{lemma}{coordword} For all positive integers $\Delta,k$ and $n$, for any algorithm $M$ using the word oracle that reconstructs functions $f:A \rightarrow B$ in at most $q(f)$ queries in expectation, there exists an algorithm $M'$ using the coordinate oracle that reconstructs functions $f:[n] \to [\Delta]^k$ such that at most $q(f)$ queries are answered \textbf{NO} in expectation. \end{restatable}

 \begin{proof} Given an algorithm $M$ using the word oracle, we build a new algorithm $M'$ using the coordinate oracle.
 We do so query-by-query.
 If $M$ asks $\qu_1^w(a,b)$, then $M'$ performs a sequence of queries $\qu_1^c(a,b_1,1),\qu_1^c(a,b_2,2),\ldots,\qu_1^c(a,b_{i+1},i+1)$, where $i\in [0,k-1]$ is the largest for which $f(a)_{[1,i]} = b_{[1,i]}$.
 Note that the sequence indeed simulates a query of the word oracle yet the coordinate oracle answers \textbf{NO} at most once (on the $(i+1)$th query).